45 Truly Fun Things To Do In California

 Explore Santa Barbara

-Santa Barbara is the kind of place where no matter your taste in travel you can find something you will enjoy.
+Santa Barbara is the kind of place where, no matter your taste in travel, you can find something you will enjoy.
 Great beaches and coves?
 Check.
 Good weather?
 Definitely check.
-Culture, history and art?
+Culture, history, and art?
 Once again, check.

 One of the things you are bound to love in Santa Barbara is the presence of Spanish Colonial Revival Style architecture.
 Head to Casa Del Herrero and the Old Mission for great examples of it.

-If you are in search for something a bit more active, you will find plenty of rock climbing, hiking, kayaking, cycling, boating, fishing opportunities.
+If you are in search of something a bit more active, you will find plenty of rock climbing, hiking, kayaking, cycling, boating, and fishing opportunities.
 And if you are in search of good wine of it in the surrounding vineyards, where you will have plenty of chances to go wine tasting.

 Spend a day in Anaheim

 Anaheim is a small city outside Los Angeles, in Orange County, Southern California.
 It is best known as the home of Disneyland Resort and a great destination for families with children.
-But the Disney themed park isn’t the only place you should visit there!
+But the Disney-themed park isn’t the only place you should visit there!

 If you enjoy the ocean, make sure to head to Huntington Beach.
 This beautiful beach is perfect for surfing.
 If you are in search of a bit of culture, you will find some interesting museums.
-A few minutes drive from Anaheim you will find Santa Ana, home of The Discovery Cube Orange County, which was once known as the Discovery Science Center and the Taco Bell Discovery Science Center.

 If science is not your thing, head to the Bowers Museum, which has a great art collection.